AxisCommunications/axis-aws-kinesis-vsp/README.md

     ./generate_temporary_credentials.sh ../.env
     Temporary credentials created with an expiration date set to:2023-02-15T19:54:53Z

-    Run the following command in your shell to export the temporary credentials so that they can be picked up by docker compose. export AWS_ACCESS_KEY_ID=********************
+    Run the following command in your shell to export the temporary credentials so that they can be picked up by Docker Compose. export AWS_ACCESS_KEY_ID=********************
     export AWS_SECRET_ACCESS_KEY=******************
     export AWS_SESSION_TOKEN=************************